Housing, Maintenance, and Technology Related Services

 - Technology Services manages ResNet requests including cable television service, computer connections, and campus telephone service.
 Submit requests at https://techsupport.cua.edu/home, email@example.com or (202) 319-4357.

 - Campus Services manages beverage and snack vending throughout campus.
 Submit requests for refunds or service online or call (202) 319-5200.

 All resident rooms or units are equipped with cable television.
 In addition, at least one lounge in each building is equipped with cable television and a television set for common use by the residents of that building.
 The cable television system provides residents with a selection of standard broadcast and cable stations.
 The cable channel lineup is reviewed annually to ensure the available selections continue to reflect the programming desires of students as well as the university’s mission.
 More than 85 channels are offered in addition to 30 channels that are also available in HD.
-Based on student feedback, as of Fall 2013 the Cable Channel Guide includes NBA TV, Link TV, and H2 among other changes.
 Cardinal Cinema is also included offering top box office hits that change monthly.